 International students must submit an I-20/DS-2019 Request Form, which will be available to download as of April 1, 2015.
 This form will be linked to your VIP page after you have accepted your offer of enrollment and paid your admission deposit (this is your Statement of Intent to Register, or SIR).
 UC Davis GSM students do this through an electronic enrollment form and payment of deposit.
 We will not be able to begin processing your documents until your enrollment reply and deposit have been received.

 The forms for documenting your financial resources must be submitted to the Graduate School of Management with affidavits certifying the amount and availability of funds in United States dollars.
-UC Davis issues your I-20 and DS-2019 only after the GSM receives the financial documentation.
-It can take several weeks to obtain a visa after UC Davis issues your I-20 and DS-2019.
-Please submit the required documents no later than June 1 and ensure they are complete and accurate.
+SISS issues your I-20 or DS-2019 only after the GSM receives the forms and financial documentation.
+It can take several weeks to obtain a visa after UC Davis issues your I-20/DS-2019.

 International Student Immigration Mandatory Check-in and SISS Overview

 This check-in and SISS overview is for all MBA and MPAc international students.
 The session will cover issues you may encounter as part of your UC Davis GSM experience.
 Click here to review what will be covered and what to bring.

 Full-Time MBA and Master of Professional Accountancy (MPAc) Orientation